hanilozmen/Bumerang/README.md

-Bumerang is a Java based, Android focused HTTP client which is inspired by Retrofit and Volley.
-It has additional features like BumerangImageView and custom cache key/timeout values for network requests.
-We will always keep it simple.
-Main aim of this library is ease of use and solidity.
-It automatically converts http responses to your Java/Kotlin models(through Gson library), so you can focus on the functionality of your app.
+Bumerang is a Java based, Android HTTP client which is inspired by Retrofit and Volley.
+It has additional features like ImageView loading and custom cache key/timeout values for network requests.
+Main aim of this library is ease of use with solidity.
+It automatically converts http responses to your Java/Kotlin models (through Gson library), so you can focus on the functionality of your app.

 Note: Current status is beta now.
 Bumerang is open to new contributors.